 500 Marina Village Circle, Building 900 // +1 757-331-8660

 One of the newer restaurants on the list is not only a great restaurant, but it also looks out over an oyster farm and the Chesapeake Bay.
 Open Wednesday-Sunday, they serve up plenty of oysters and more at their raw bar and cocktail lounge.

-For starters, try she-crab soup and follow it with a seafood or land-based entrée.
+For starters, try the she-crab soup and follow it with seafood or land-based entrée.
 Their crab cake sandwich with sides of coleslaw or a green salad makes for a perfect lunch.
 Follow the entrée with a scoop of local Brown Dog ice cream to melt away in the warmth of a summer day on the Bay.

 Dinner entrees of note are the flounder Francaise, cedar-planked honey glazed salmon, steaks, or chicken pot pie.
 Dine indoors or outdoors (pet-friendly) and take in the 180-degree views of the Chesapeake Bay.
 The Oyster Farm also has accommodations and special event spaces if you desire more than a meal.
 This is definitely one of the best places to eat in Cape Charles.